-Ensure a high fibre diet during PCOS to decrease the chances of complications and live a healthy life.
+Ensure a high fibre PCOS diet to decrease the chances of complications and live a healthy life.

-Load up on the following list of foods during PCOS:
+Load up on the following list of foods during PCOS Diet:

 Dark Leafy Greens:

-- Leafy green vegetables are low in calories, high fibre, a good source of vitamins such as vitamin A, K and C. It also consists of other trace minerals.
-These vegetables are helpful in improving the digestion and boosting the immune system.
-It also regulates the glucose level and improves the overall endocrine function.
+Leafy green vegetables are low in calories, high fibre, a good source of vitamins such as vitamin A, K and C. It also consists of other trace minerals.
+These vegetables are helpful in improving digestion and boosting the immune system.
+PCOS Diet like leafy vegetables also regulates the glucose level and improves the overall endocrine function.
 Include foods such as kale, spinach, basil, parsley, etc.

 Nuts and Seeds: